-Clicking on "Configuration" and then "Communication Settings" tab displays the following screen.
-Since the page is too long to display, we have separated it into multiple screens.
+Clicking on the "Configuration" and then "Communication Settings" link will bring up the following screen.
+Since the page is too long to display, we separate it to couple screens.

 On this page you can set up the network connection.
 To finish, click the "Apply" button.